 Ahmed Khanani, Ph.D.

-Plowshares assistant professor of politics; co-director of the Center for Social Justice
+Plowshares associate professor of politics; Director of the Center for Social Justice

 Department: African and African American Studies

 Program: Center for Social Justice

 My primary scholarly interests are human rights and democracy in the Muslim Middle East and North Africa.
 More broadly, my research asks: how do everyday people positioned at the global margins understand and embody key concepts in international politics?
 I study how peripheral actors (including Islamists in Morocco and LGBTQ communities and peoples in Western democracies) mobilize, inhabit and recode the language and practices of democracy, human rights and sovereignty.

 I love watching, playing, and talking basketball, staying up with hip-hop, traveling (both domestically and internationally), messing with friends and loved ones, trying new coffee (beans and preparation), and, if I’m going full-disclosure: binge-watching (usually good stuff; often comedies) on my Apple TV.

 Perhaps my favorite thing to do is a three-step weekend morning activity: (1) get a good cup of coffee (or two or three), a big bowl of Greek yogurt and yummy granola (2) find a comfy spot on the couch, have my dog (Moocihe, a beagle/pitt mix who is a big weirdo and also one of the loves of my life) snuggle me on the couch and then (3) watch the Denver Nuggets win a basketball game.

 I also love: spending time in Morocco (where I’ve done extensive fieldwork), reading well-written long-form essays, a good workout, looking through fashion blogs, South Asian food (Richmond has a very good Indian restaurant.
 Hooray!), catching up with friends, and a productive writing day.